fivestarspicy/chat-with-notes/README.md

 # Chat-with-Notes

 A simple web application built with Flask that allows users to upload text files, display their content, and interact with an AI chatbot to discuss the content.
-The application separates file content from chat history, supports persistent conversation history using local storage, and features a user-friendly interface.

 ## Prerequisites